 Build a better performing, healthier, dedicated workforce that’s ready to take on any challenges the future brings.

 We’ve all experienced some form of stress—it’s nothing new.
-However, recent global events have added new stressors and made existing ones more prevalent in the workplace—whether that’s the office, home, or a third place.
+Work is frequently cited as one of the largest sources of stress in people's lives—whether that’s the office, home, or a third place.
 Employers who provide the right resources to address their employees’ emotional and physical well-being will build a more resilient workforce—with the ability to “bounce back” from adverse conditions and stress.
 They will also have an easier time attracting and retaining the best performing, most talented people.

 Download our eBook to learn more about the “whys” and “hows” of stress management for work, including:

-As many as 42 percent of people left a job due to stress.
+As many as 30 percent of employees report feeling frequently or constantly burned out at work.
 Organizations can help buffer employees from stress and burnout through design.
 Workspaces that give people access to the specific resources they need—in the office and working from home—can reduce stress, improve performance, and attract and retain top talent.

 Controlled noise levels, daylight access, healthy air quality, comfortable temperature, inviting aesthetics, connection to nature/greenery